Healdsburg Prune Packers: 2011–present

 The team recorded a 38 win and 10 loss season for 2022 and won the CCL Championship in its final game at San Luis Obispo.
+The playoff roster included several returning players from the 2021 championship team, including Joey Kramer (2022 CCL Tournament MVP) and Guarin.
 The summer roster featured Elijah Birdsong and Brandon Paulson, regarded as Major League prospects.